Sanders hauls in eye-popping $25 million in past three months

 Shakir argued that “media elites and professional pundits have tried repeatedly to dismiss this campaign, and yet working-class Americans keep saying loudly and clearly that they want a political revolution."

-The Sanders campaign announced that their average individual contribution was $19 and that more than 99.9 percent of contributors have not maxed out and are able to donate again to the campaign.
+The Sanders campaign announced that its average individual contribution was $19 and that more than 99.9 percent of contributors have not maxed out and are able to donate again to the campaign.

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL CAMPAIGN